danielsunzhongyuan/my_leetcode_in_python/Questions.md

 172. factorial-trailing-zeroes
 Given an integer n, return the number of trailing zeroes in n!.
 Note: Your solution should be in logarithmic time complexity.

+173. binary-search-tree-iterator
+Implement an iterator over a binary search tree (BST).
+Your iterator will be initialized with the root node of a BST.

+Calling next() will return the next smallest number in the BST.

+Note: next() and hasNext() should run in average O(1) time and uses O(h) memory, where h is the height of the tree.

 174. dungeon-game